 Average Solicitors Fees for Buying a House, Flat or Property in the UK

-These are the average conveyancing fees for buying a property calculated directly from our own network of solicitors and licensed conveyancers for 2016 and 2017.
+These are the average conveyancing fees for buying a property calculated directly from our own network of solicitors and licensed conveyancers for 2018, 2019 and into 2020.

 |Purchase Price (£)||Legal Fee||Disbursements, Land Registry & Other Fees||VAT||Total (£)||Stamp Duty (SDLT)|